Aliens (film): War and trauma

 Aliens has been described as an allegory for the Vietnam War; the marines (like the United States) have superior weaponry and technology that proves largely ineffective against an unseen, local enemy.
 Like some Vietnam veterans, Ripley developed post-traumatic stress disorder after the events of Alien.
 Writer Joe Abbott contrasted the depiction of the military in Aliens to the 1954 science-fiction film Them!
 In both films, humans are beset by a monstrous invasion; in Them!, the military is the hero despite its responsibility for the infestation.
 Abbott said its post-World War II American setting depicts a competent military and a state authority that demands (and receives) the compliance of its citizens.
 The image of the post-Vietnam military is tarnished and scrutinized; in Aliens, it is ill-equipped, bumbling, and incapable of combating the threat posed by the alien creatures.
 Citizen cooperation can no longer be demanded or expected, and it is Ripley, an independent contractor from outside the state and military infrastructures, who saves the day.
-Unlike Them!, the military is not at fault for creating the problem in Aliens; it is the Weyland-Yutani corporation.
+Unlike Them!, the military is not at fault for creating the problem in Aliens; it is the Weyland-Yutani corporation ("the company").
 The power of the state has been superseded by the corporation, which also demands conformity for rewards and advancement and reflects a growing mistrust of corporatism; the company is represented by Burke, a self-interested opportunist.
-Ripley is elevated throughout Aliens as she benefits the community, and Burke works to undermine it for the company.
+Ripley is elevated throughout Aliens as she prioritizes the survival and safety of all humans while Burke is often willing to callously sacrifice human life in pursuit of the interests of the company.

 According to Weaver, Aliens is about confronting trauma to obtain closure.
 This may be seen as a reflection of Ronald Reagan's United States presidency and a conservatism that believed the hero must return to confront their fears with ethics and morality on their side.
 Comparing Alien with Aliens, Roger Luckhurst said: "Even if Alien was a piece of leftist science fiction, the core of [its] myth could be inflected the other way.
 [Cameron's] Aliens would be a defiantly Reaganite version of the story—pumped, militarized, libertarian driven by a staunch defense of the nuclear family."
 Abbott said Aliens adheres to a radical ideology and condemns centrism; similar films were popular because they represented audience dissatisfaction with the social status quo.
 The film places power in the individual (Ripley), instead of institutions like the military, corporations, or the government.
 The Bishop character also allows Ripley to confront her distrust of androids that resulted from the deception of Ash (portrayed by Ian Holm) in Alien.
 Unlike Ash, Bishop is openly an android and conveys both a similarly unassuming personality and a fascination with the alien creatures.
 Aliens imbues Bishop with a degree of humanity as he volunteers for a potentially suicidal mission.
 Although the other characters assume he is artificial and thus unafraid, Bishop affirms, "Believe me, I'd prefer not to, I may be synthetic, but I'm not stupid."